FahrJo/visualRootMeasurement/README.md

 <img alt="reference measurement" src="img/reference.png" width="50%">
 </p>

 Then, the image is opened twice.
-The black and white image shows the threshold, used for the current measurement and the collored image shows the input image with overlays for the detected roots, together with their estimated lenght.
+The black and white image shows the threshold, used for the current measurement and the colored image shows the input image with overlays for the detected roots, together with their estimated length.

-For better readability, the colors of the overlays can be changed from monochromatic green to a palette of different colors fith the key '*c*'
+For better readability, the colors of the overlays can be changed from monochromatic green to a palette of different colors with the key '*c*'

 ![colorized overlay](img/bw_col.png)